FAQs for Wellness and Tobacco Pledge

 Yes, that is correct.
 It is a two-step process for the wellness reward: 1) preventive wellness exam (if you started coverage before July 2019), and 2) take the Tobacco Pledge between 10-2-2019 and 11-30-2019.
 But to avoid the $50 surcharge you only have one step – complete the Tobacco Pledge.

 No, the reward is tied to your participation.
 You — the employee and carrier of the insurance — must complete the wellness requirements in order for the lower OOP max to be applied to covered family members.
 Even if your spouse works for the University but the family is covered under your name, your participation is what counts.

 No. Only your action determines their eligibility for the wellness reward.

-UMR will track your claims for step one, which is a qualified office visit between 11-1-2017 and 11-1-2018.
+UMR will track your claims for step one, which is a preventive wellness exam with an in-network primary care provider between 11-1-2018 and 10-31-2019.
 There is no form to complete and no need to contact UMR to report your visit.
-You can log into UMR to review your claims and make sure you’ve had such a visit; refer to these instructions.
-You’ll log into ESS in November to take the Tobacco Pledge.
+You can log into UMR to review your claims and make sure you’ve had such a visit.
+Then in between 10-2-2019 and 11-30-2019 you will need to log into ESS to take the Tobacco Pledge.
 Upon saving your Tobacco Pledge response, an email will be generated to you which confirms your response.